Disfranchisement after the Reconstruction era: New state constitutions, 1890 to 1908

 Despite white Southerners' complaints about Reconstruction, several Southern states kept most provisions of their Reconstruction constitutions for more than two decades, until late in the 19th century.
 In some states, the number of blacks elected to local offices reached a peak in the 1880s although Reconstruction had ended.
-They had an influence at the local level, where much of government took place, although they did not win many statewide or national seats.
+They influenced the local level, where much of government took place, although they did not win many statewide or national seats.
 Subsequently, state legislatures passed restrictive laws or constitutions that made voter registration and election rules more complicated.
 As literacy tests and other restrictions could be applied subjectively, these changes sharply limited the vote by most blacks and, often, many poor whites; voter rolls dropped across the South into the new century.

 Florida approved a new constitution in 1885 that included provisions for poll taxes as a prerequisite for voter registration and voting.
 From 1890 to 1908, ten of the eleven Southern states rewrote their constitutions.
 All included provisions that effectively restricted voter registration and suffrage, including requirements for poll taxes, increased residency, and subjective literacy tests.

 With educational improvements, blacks had markedly increased their rate of literacy.
 By 1891, their illiteracy had declined to 58 percent, while the rate of white illiteracy in the South at that time was 31 percent.
 Some states used grandfather clauses to exempt white voters from literacy tests altogether.
 Other states required otherwise eligible black voters to meet literacy and knowledge requirements to the satisfaction of white registrars, who applied subjective judgment and, in the process, rejected most black voters.
 By 1900, the majority of blacks were literate, but even many of the best-educated of these men continued to "fail" the literacy tests administered by white registrars.

-The historian J. Morgan Kousser noted, "Within the Democratic party, the chief impetus for restriction came from the black belt members," whom he identified as "always socioeconomically privileged."
+The historian J. Morgan Kousser noted, "Within the Democratic party, the chief impetus for restriction came from the black belt members", whom he identified as "always socioeconomically privileged."
 In addition to wanting to affirm white supremacy, the planter and business elite were concerned about voting by lower-class and uneducated whites.
 Kousser found, "They disfranchised these whites as willingly as they deprived blacks of the vote."
 Perman noted the goals of disfranchisement resulted from several factors.
 Competition between white elites and white lower classes, for example, and a desire to prevent alliances between lower-class white and black Americans, as had been seen in Populist-Republican alliances, led white Democratic legislators to restrict voter rolls.